espressif/esp-idf/docs/en/api-reference/system/power_management.rst

 - ``min_freq_mhz``: Minimum CPU frequency in MHz, i.e., the frequency used when only the ``ESP_PM_APB_FREQ_MAX`` lock is acquired.
 This field can be set to the XTAL frequency value, or the XTAL frequency divided by an integer.
 Note that 10 MHz is the lowest frequency at which the default REF_TICK clock of 1 MHz can be generated.
 - ``light_sleep_enable``: Whether the system should automatically enter light sleep when no locks are acquired (``true``/``false``).

+.. only:: esp32

     Alternatively, if you enable the option :ref:`CONFIG_PM_DFS_INIT_AUTO` in menuconfig, the maximum CPU frequency will be determined by the :ref:`CONFIG_ESP32_DEFAULT_CPU_FREQ_MHZ` setting, and the minimum CPU frequency will be locked to the XTAL frequency.

+.. only:: esp32s2beta

+    Alternatively, if you enable the option :ref:`CONFIG_PM_DFS_INIT_AUTO` in menuconfig, the maximum CPU frequency will be determined by the :ref:`CONFIG_ESP32S2_DEFAULT_CPU_FREQ_MHZ` setting, and the minimum CPU frequency will be locked to the XTAL frequency.

 .. note::